Restoring Healthy Habits When You’re Burned Out

 - Your attitude is negative and critical of yourself and others.

 - Mindfulness no longer exists in your life.

 - You stay isolated inside whenever you can.

-Quick fixes and instant gratification may feel good in the moment but paradoxically it will make burnout worse in the end.
+Quick fixes and instant gratification may feel good in the moment, but paradoxically they will make burnout worse long-term.
 Whatever stage of burnout you are experiencing, you still need to take care of yourself; self-care will actually increase your resilience, making you stronger and able to get through this difficult patch, speeding up the process of getting back to normal.
 Don’t expect to be able to jump straight back into a full-on self-care routine.
 Start small to build up these habits:

 Your healthy eating has gone out the window:

 - Choose one meal to tackle first, e.g. begin having a healthy breakfast for one month and reassess from there.